cloudops/co-website/content/english/blog/machine-learning-tensorflow-kubernetes-and-kubeflow/index.md

 title: "The Containerization of Machine Learning: TensorFlow, Kubernetes and Kubeflow"
 lastmod: "2018-09-05"
 author: "CloudOps"
+description: Machine learning (ML) is a method of data analysis for identifying patterns and predicting future probabilities.
 resources:
 - name: "thumbnail"
   src: "Kubeflow.jpg"